Brief introduction to Python at NERSC¶

 Avoid: $HOME Without any intervention, conda package data and environments are installed at

 $HOME/.conda.
 Running a 10+ node job will result in a lot of filesystem traffic across $HOME which is not designed for this type of use.
 This will slow down your application and other users applications, too.
-For an example of how to install your custom environment on
+We provide an example of how to install your custom conda environment on /global/common/software.

 Avoid: $CFS Similar to $HOME, we also note that our $CFS filesystem is also not meant to be used for many-node compute jobs or heavy I/O. You may cause or experience slowdowns due to filesystem pressure by using $CFS at scale.
 It is better to stage your data to $SCRATCH if at all possible.